VISHINATH KAMPASI (1853-1938 ) A GREAT PIONEER OF PRINTING AND PHOTOGRAPHY IN KASHMIR

 grandfather had gone to Himachal

-Pradesh in late 19th century to learn
+Pradesh in the late 19th century to learn miniature art.
+There in Himachal

 learning.
-My father believed that the great Grandfather of Kishori kaul had also visited Himachal
+My father believed that the great-grandfather of Kishori Kaul had also visited Himachal

 Pradesh in this connection. “